recast-software/ConfigMgr-Docs/Community-Tools/Windows-Customizations-Lock-Screen.md

 ### Task Sequence

-To us in a task sequence, since the images need to be in a package
+To use in a task sequence, the images need to be in a package.

 #### **Run Command Line Option**